 Don't get me wrong, Chris is right to distrust Domenick, but he has a tendency to push his agenda too forcefully, and it ends up distancing people.
 Again, it likely stems from a false sense of security, inspired by his early status as tribe leader.
 Libby was similarly annoyed when Chris spoke with the former Malolos about his Operation Remove Domenick strategy.
 Compare Chris's approach to that of Morgan, who quickly won Libby over with a wide smile and an easygoing charm.
 It felt like a back-and-forth conversation between two friends, not a dictator laying out their demands to a petrified servant.
 Not that things turned out particularly well for Morgan.

 FIRE: An Emotional Ghost Island

 Chris' domineering presence almost backfired in spectacular fashion this episode, for himself and Angela, who despite not agreeing with his plan, was perceived as his "right-hand man."
 Luckily for him, he was saved when Naviti lost the Immunity Challenge, and he was forced to go to Ghost Island, decided by a random rock draw when Malolo couldn't come to a consensus on who to send.
-Even though Chris saw his trip to Ghost Island as a waste - especially with no advantage on offer - it was actually a blessing in disguise.
+Even though Chris saw his trip to Ghost Island as a waste—especially with no advantage on offer—it was actually a blessing in disguise.
 Not only did it free him from a possible execution, but it also gave him a chance to reflect and "recenter" himself.
 He had an emotional outpouring as he talked about his mother's battle with MS and how her fight and determination give him strength.
-It showed a different side of the otherwise cocky Chris and also another side of Ghost Island outside of the spooky relics and funky twists.
+It showed a different side of the otherwise cocky Chris—and another side of Ghost Island outside of the spooky relics and funky twists.